RyanTamulevicz/convex-better-auth-astro/README.md

 Make sure you've initialized a Convex project inside the repository (for example `npx convex init`).

+Pick the client-side library (React, Svelte, Vue, etc.) you plan to use.
+Follow the matching section below after you finish the Convex setup steps.

 Add the following to `convex/convex.config.ts` so Convex registers the Better Auth integration:

 ```ts